heviahmed/polla-fattah.github.io/_lectures/2019-10-01-Data-Structure.md

 - **University**: {{page.university}}
 - **Department**: {{page.department}}
-- **Mu Status**: {{page.myStatus}}
+- **My Status**: {{page.myStatus}}
 - **Level**: {{page.level}}
 - **Year**: {{page.year}}

 ## Course Description

 This course is an introductory course to various data structures that can be used in computer science with different algorithms.
-The course emphasises on the elegancy and efficiency of the codes.
+The course emphasizes on the elegancy and efficiency of the codes.
 This course is important to understand the underlying mathematics to measure the big O.

 ## Course Objectives